 Most of the time, it will be only used as your DNS server, and each request will be filtered to check if it’s an ad or not.

-The installation is pretty easy: one command line and a few questions to answers.
+The installation is pretty easy: one command line and a few questions to answer.

-Once installed, you’ll have access to a web interface with many configurations options.
+Once installed, you’ll have access to a web interface with many configuration options.

 One of them allows you to enable a DHCP server in a few clicks.

-If having a web interface to configure everything is important for you, that’s probably the best option.
+If having a web interface to configure everything is important to you, that’s probably the best option.